 Goal: Form a general list of people who will need, want, share, use, or visit the website.

-Form: Brainstormed list, facilitator to write on white board as participants contribute.
+Form: Brainstormed list, facilitator to write on the whiteboard as participants contribute.

 Understand the Audience